Akar1881/XMobGeneration/README.md

 2. Place the JAR file in your server's `plugins` folder
 3. Restart your server
 4. The plugin will generate default configuration files
+5. You can download latest release on github releases.

 ## Commands